pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmbfestatesubscribechanges0.md

 A callout driver must call **FwpmBfeStateSubscribeChanges0** before calling the [FwpmBfeStateGet0](/windows-hardware/drivers/ddi/fwpmk/nf-fwpmk-fwpmbfestateget0) function to retrieve the current state of the filter engine.
 After the call to **FwpmBfeStateSubscribeChanges0** returns, the callout driver can call **FwpmBfeStateGet0** at any time.

 A callout driver must deregister the callback function by calling the [FwpmBfeStateUnsubscribeChanges0](/windows-hardware/drivers/ddi/fwpmk/nf-fwpmk-fwpmbfestateunsubscribechanges0) function before the callout driver can be unloaded.

+**FwpmBfeStateSubscribeChanges0** is a specific version of **FwpmBfeStateSubscribeChanges**.
+See [WFP Version-Independent Names and Targeting Specific Versions of Windows](/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows) for more information.

 ## -see-also